lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-04-Standard_ML.md

 because the parser would then not cope with $(x,y)$ for ordered pairs; for the same reason, top-level declarations could not be terminated by a semicolon, so the bizarre double-semicolon was introduced.
-I still don't know how they managed to use semicolons to separate conmands as well as list elements.
+I still don't know how they managed to use semicolons to separate commands as well as list elements.
 Weirdest of all, you could actually omit the brackets in $(x,y,z)$.

 The tragedy of the ML schism was that there were no disagreements